sage-code/maj/verbs.md

 Preposition: di = about

-* jo diku'na una saga di la roma! = I will tell a story about the past!
+* io diku'bi una saga di la bifa! = I have told you a story about the past!
-* nu dovu'da sh diku  di la nova!  = we will have to talk about the present!
+* tu diku'ia una saga di la dopa! = you will talk now about the future!
-* tu kotu'da sh diku  di la dopa!  = you will continue to talk about the future!
+* nu diku'fu una saga di la nova! = we will talk about the present!

 ## Verb transformation